gavi/til/wwdc17/nlp_session.md

 tagger.enumerateTags(in: range, unit: .word, scheme:.lemma, options: [.omitPunctuation, .omitWhitespace]) {
     tag, tokenRange, _ in
-    let token = (str as NSString).substring(with: tokenRange)
+    let token = (str as NSString).substring(with: tokenRange) print("word:\(token.lowercased())")
-    // Each word of the text is inserted into the result set (in lowercase form). print("word:\(token.lowercased())")

     if let lemma = tag?.rawValue {
-        // If there is a lemma, it is also inserted into the result set (in lowercase form). print("lemma:\(lemma.lowercased())")
+        print("lemma:\(lemma.lowercased())")
     }
 }